Comedy hip-hop: International examples

 Outside the English-speaking world, the genre spread in the 1990s, with bands and artists such as German group Fettes Brot, the Swedish-Finnish artist Markoolio and the French group Svinkels.

-German hip hop, in particular, is known for its use of humorous, satirical and ironic lyrics which can mock the heaviness and seriousness of US gangster rap.
-This tradition can be traced back to Austrian artist Falco who is considered a pioneer of German language rap and hip hop and known for satire and humor.
-Other famous examples include Die Fantastischen Vier, Fettes Brot, Beginner, Fünf Sterne deluxe, Money Boy and Seeed.
+German hip-hop, in particular, is known for its use of humorous, satirical and ironic lyrics which can mock the heaviness and seriousness of US gangster rap.
+This tradition can be traced back to Austrian artist Falco.
+Falco is considered a pioneer of German language rap and hip-hop; he is also known for satire and humor.
+Other examples include Die Fantastischen Vier, Beginner, Fünf Sterne deluxe, Money Boy and Seeed.